kkhushi03/DeFI-Credit-Scoring-model/analysis_task2.md

 ---

-## ✅ Summary
+## Summary

 This task helped evaluate wallet behaviour on Compound from scratch.
-By designing our own feature engineering and scoring logic, we ensured flexibility, domain alignment, and transparency.
+By designing my own feature engineering and scoring logic, I ensured flexibility, domain alignment, and transparency.

 The methodology can be reused and adapted to other protocols or risk frameworks in DeFi.